aallam/aallam.github.io/_posts/2019-06-08-kotlin-coroutines-basics.md

 Hello
 ```
 The coroutine is launched with `launch` _coroutine builder_ in a context of a `CoroutineScope` (in this case `GlobalScope`).
-But what are _coroutine builders_ ? _coroutine contexts_ ?  _coroutine scopes_?
+But what are _coroutine builders_? _coroutine contexts_?  _coroutine scopes_?

 ## Coroutine Builders
 Coroutine builders are simple functions to create a new coroutine; the following are the main ones:
 * `launch`:  used for starting a computation that isn’t expected to return a specific result. `launch` _starts_ a coroutine and _returns_ a `Job`, which represents the coroutine.
 It is possible to wait until it completes by calling `Job.join()`.
-* `async`: like `launch` it starts a new coroutine, but returns a `Deferred`* object instead: it stores a computation, but it _defers_ the final result; it _promises_ the result sometime in the_future_.
+* `async`: like `launch` it starts a new coroutine but returns a `Deferred`* object instead: it stores a computation, but it _defers_ the final result; it _promises_ the result sometime in the_future_.
 * `runBlocking`: used as a bridge between blocking and non-blocking worlds.
-It works as an adaptor starting the top-level main coroutine and is intended primarily to be used in _main functions_ and in _tests_.
+It works as an adaptor starting the top-level main coroutine and is intended primarily to be used in _main functions_ and _tests_.
 *  `withContext`: calls the given code with the specified coroutine context, suspends until it completes, and returns the result.
 An alternative (but more verbose) way to achieve the same thing would be: `launch(context) { … }.join()`.

 _*_ `Deffered` _is a generic type which extends_ `Job`.

 ### Building Coroutines
-Lets use coroutines builders to improve the previous example by introducing `runBlocking`:
+Let's use coroutines builders to improve the previous example by introducing `runBlocking`:
 ```kotlin
 fun main() {
     println("Start")